pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Further details can be found [here](https://support.pivotal.io/hc/en-us/articles/205751277-New-cflinuxfs2-Stack).

-#### Diego
+#### Cloud Foundry Runtime - Diego

-Diego is the new application container orchestration technology that Pivotal Cloud Foundry will use by default to run your apps.
+Diego is the new application runtime that Pivotal Cloud Foundry will use by default to run your apps.

 Diego enables many new features and enhancements, details for which can be found here.